nicrivers/trees-energy/README.md

 This repository includes replication material for:
-"Quasi-experimental evidence on the effect of the urban tree canopy on energy consumption" by Fatemah Ravazdezh and Nicholas Rivers
+"Quasi-experimental evidence on the effect of the urban tree canopy on energy consumption" by Fatima Ravazdezh and Nicholas Rivers

 To approximately replicate all results in the paper:
 1. Clone the repository